Why, Charlie Brown, Why?: Plot

-By the beginning of spring, Janice returns again and tells Linus she has a surprise for him, and she reveals the surprise at the end of the special while playing on the swings.
-The surprise fills Linus with joy, as Janice's cap falls off revealing that her long blonde hair has grown back even longer than it was before, marking the end of her chemotherapy, and meaning that she has recovered.

-During the closing credits, the cap falls to the ground, and Janice laughs one last time (although it is not revealed whether there was the same depiction in the first place).
+By the beginning of spring, Janice returns from the hospital and tells Linus she has a surprise for him, and she reveals the surprise at the end of the special while playing on the swings: her long blonde hair has grown back even longer than it was before, marking the end of her chemotherapy and her apparent recovery and presumed remission from the illness.
+As the credits roll, her cap falls to the ground, and Janice laughs one last time.

 Hymn

 This special also included a brief rendition of the hymn "Farther Along", sung by Becky Reardon.
 The song played in the background as an angry Linus tries to make sense of Janice's illness.